-- i) at a location other than an area prescribed in part (a) and part (b); and/or - ii) at a point other than the most affected point at a location. - L4.5 For the purposes of determining the noise generated at the premises the modification factors in Fact Sheet C of the EPA's "Noise Policy for Industry" must be applied, as appropriate, to the noise levels measured by the noise monitoring equipment.
+i) at a location other than an area prescribed in part (a) and part (b); and/or

+L4.5 For the purposes of determining the noise generated at the premises the modification factors in Fact Sheet C of the EPA's "Noise Policy for Industry" must be applied, as appropriate, to the noise levels measured by the noise monitoring equipment.

 - L5.1 Blasting in or on the premises must only be carried out between the hours of 9:00 am and 4:00 pm Monday to Friday.
 No blasting is permitted on Saturdays, Sundays or public holidays.
-Blasting outside of the hours specified in this condition can only take place with the written approval of the EPA. - L5.2 Blasting is not permitted simultaneously with adjacent quarry(s). - L5.3 The airblast overpressure level from blasting operations in or on the premises must not exceed: - a) 115 dB (Lin Peak) for more than 5% of the total number of blasts during each reporting period; and - b) 120 dB (Lin Peak) at any time, - at monitoring point 11 detailed in Condition P1.4. - L5.4 The ground vibration peak particle velocity from blasting operations carried out in or on the premises must not exceed: - a) 5 mm/second for more than 5% of the total number of blasts during each reporting period; and - b) 10 mm/second at any time, - at monitoring point 11 detailed in Condition P1.4. - L5.5 Error margins associated with any monitoring equipment used to measure airblast overpressure or peak particle velocity are not to be taken into account in determing whether or not the limit has been exceeded. - L5.6 The airblast overpressure and ground vibration levels in the conditions above do not apply at noise sensitive locations that are owned by the licensee or subject to a private agreement, relating to airblast overpressure and ground vibration levels, between the licensee and land owner.
+Blasting outside of the hours specified in this condition can only take place with the written approval of the EPA. - L5.2 Blasting is not permitted simultaneously with adjacent quarry(s). - L5.3 The airblast overpressure level from blasting operations in or on the premises must not exceed: a) 115 dB (Lin Peak) for more than 5% of the total number of blasts during each reporting period; and b) 120 dB (Lin Peak) at any time, at monitoring point 11 detailed in Condition P1.4. - L5.4 The ground vibration peak particle velocity from blasting operations carried out in or on the premises must not exceed:

-Environment Protection Authority - NSW Licence version date: 2-Sep-2022
+a) 5 mm/second for more than 5% of the total number of blasts during each reporting period; and b) 10 mm/second at any time,

+- L5.5 Error margins associated with any monitoring equipment used to measure airblast overpressure or peak particle velocity are not to be taken into account in determing whether or not the limit has been exceeded. - L5.6 The airblast overpressure and ground vibration levels in the conditions above do not apply at noise sensitive locations that are owned by the licensee or subject to a private agreement, relating to airblast overpressure and ground vibration levels, between the licensee and land owner.

+USN SURVEY

-- a) the date and time of the complaint; - b) the method by which the complaint was made; - c) any personal details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect; - d) the nature of the complaint; - e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; and - f) if no action was taken by the licensee, the reasons why no action was taken. - M5.3 The record of a complaint must be kept for at least 4 years after the complaint was made. - M5.4 The record must be produced to any authorised officer of the EPA who asks to see them.
+a) the date and time of the complaint;

+b) the method by which the complaint was made;

+c) any personal details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect;

+d) the nature of the complaint;

+e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; and f) if no action was taken by the licensee, the reasons why no action was taken.

+- M5.3 The record of a complaint must be kept for at least 4 years after the complaint was made. - M5.4 The record must be produced to any authorised officer of the EPA who asks to see them.